 The Company has certain covenants on loans and bonds.
 Failure to comply with these covenants may result in negative consequences for the Company, including the growth of borrowing costs and the announcement of a default.
-Based on the 2021-year results, the Company complied with the loan covenants and received waivers in case of any violation (2020: complied).
+Based on the 2022-year results, the Company complied with the loan covenants and received waivers to lower thresholds in case of any violation (2021: complied).